davedittrich/python_secrets/docs/usage.rst

 .. note::

    When originally written, ``python_secrets`` was the primary command name.
-That is a little unwieldy to type, so a shorter script name ``psec`` was also included.
+   And the Python ``secrets`` module did not yet exist.
+The name ``python_secrets`` is a little unwieldy to type on the command line, so a shorter script name ``psec`` was also included in the original release.
+The original ``python_secrets`` program name is now deprecated.

-   You can use either name.
-In this ``README.rst`` file, both names may be used interchangably (but the shorter name is easier to type).
+   In this documentation and command line help, the program name ``psec`` is used.
+(The PyPi package may be renamed at a later date to avoid confusion between the package and the program.)

 ..